 In terms of energy efficiency, the Standard Assessment Procedure (SAP) rating of a new property is critical.
 This is the measure for efficiency.
 An accredited assessor will complete a report at the design stage.
 The new home will need to pass the SAP rating, or the property cannot be inhabited, sold, or let.
 The higher the SAP rating (100 as the maximum), the better.

-In a nutshell, there are now stricter standards for constructors to meet in order to comply with rules for planning permission.
+In a nutshell, there are now stricter standards for constructors to meet in order to comply with rules for planning permission, it’s important to get a temporary roof scaffold design before you start.
 The strict enforcement of these standards will ensure the construction industry adheres.
 Moreover, if homeowners and self-builders are aware of the severe penalties for non-compliance, they will also put pressure on contractors.

 The legislation sets a landscape whereby the construction industry “ecosystem” is pulling in one direction, and these standards are understood as par for the course.
 Of course, inconveniences and errors will occur along the way, but overall the construction industry has adapted well.
 As a result, we will eventually reach zero carbon new build homes – albeit slower than predicted.